-Jerry L. Steering, Esq., is a Police Misconduct Attorney, serving, among other places, Orange County, and the Orange County cities shown below, as well as Los Angeles County, San Diego County, Riverside County and San Bernardino County.
+Jerry L. Steering, Esq., is a Police Misconduct Attorney, serving, among other places.
 Mr. Steering recently successfully prosecuted an excessive force / false arrest case in the Palm Springs area; Edward Moore, Jr. v.
 City of Desert Hot Springs; Indio – Riverside Superior Court ($825,000.00 settlement a end of plaintiff’s case for excessive force / false arrest.)
 The Palm Springs area is rife with police brutality, such as beatings, torturings and false arrests and prosecutions.

 Across the Freeway, in Desert Hot Springs, the stories get worse.
 The Desert Hot Springs Police Department is probably the worst police department in modern United States history.
 In the mid-2000′s, “the inmates were running the asylum”.
 The Desert Hot Springs Police Department was divided into two factions; the “lettuce eaters” and the “meat eaters”.
 The meat eaters were those police officers who wouldn use any excuse to beat people up, and did so; even if just for fun.
 The lettuce eaters were those police officers who would only use force when reasonably necessary.
 See, FBI 302 Reports of interviews of DHSPD Sgt.
 Ron Hull and Sgt.
 Eddie Cole.